Abstract

 Introduction

 Postural changes are another mechanism which could contribute to reduced energetic costs by altering the leverage of limb muscles.
 The effective mechanical advantage (EMA) is the ratio of the internal muscle-tendon moment arm (the perpendicular distance between the muscle’s force-generating line-of-action and the joint centre) and the ground reaction force (GRF) moment arm (the perpendicular distance between the vector of the GRF to the joint centre).
-Smaller EMA requires greater muscle force to produce a given force on the ground, thereby demanding a greater volume of active muscle, and presumably higher metabolic rates.
-In humans, an increase in limb flexion and decrease in limb EMA recruits a greater volume of muscle and increases the metabolic cost of running compared to walking (Biewener et al. 2004a, Kipp et al. 2018, Allen et al. 2022).
-Elephants— one of the largest and noticeably most upright animals, do not have discrete gait transitions, but rather continuously and substantially decrease EMA in limb joints when moving faster, which has also been linked to the increase in metabolic cost of locomotion with speed (Ren et al. 2010, Langman et al. 2012).
-EMA has also been observed to change with size in terrestrial mammals.
+Smaller EMA requires greater muscle force to produce a given force on the ground, thereby demanding a greater volume of active muscle, and presumably greater metabolic rates, than larger EMA for the same physiology.
+In humans, an increase in limb flexion and decrease in limb EMA recruits a greater volume of active muscle and increases the metabolic cost of running compared to walking (Biewener et al. 2004a, Kipp et al. 2018, Allen et al. 2022).
+Changes in EMA with speed are not common in quadrupedal mammals (Biewener 1989) but these are not without precedent.
+Elephants—one of the largest and noticeably most upright animals—do not have discrete gait transitions, but rather continuously and substantially decrease EMA in limb joints when moving faster, which has also been linked to the increase in metabolic cost of locomotion with speed (Ren et al. 2010, Langman et al. 2012).
+EMA is more commonly observed to change with size in terrestrial mammals.
 Smaller animals tend to move in crouched postures with limbs becoming progressively more extended as body mass increases (Biewener 1989).
 Yet, rather than metabolic cost, this postural transition appeared to be driven by the need to reduce the size-related increases in tissue stress (Dick and Clemente 2017, Clemente and Dick 2023).
 As a consequence of transitioning to more upright limb postures, musculoskeletal stresses in terrestrial mammals are independent of body mass (Biewener 1989, 2005).

 Macropods, in contrast, maintain a crouched posture during hopping.
-Kram and Dawson (1998) explored whether kangaroos transitioned to a more extended limb posture with increasing speed as a potential mechanism for their constant metabolic rate, but did not detect a change in EMA at the ankle across speeds from 4.3 to 9.7 m s-1.
+Kram and Dawson (1998) explored whether kangaroos transitioned to a more extended limb posture with increasing speed as a potential mechanism for their constant metabolic rate, but did not detect a change in EMA at the ankle across speeds from 4.3 to 9.7 m s−1.
 Further, ankle posture and EMA appears to vary weakly (McGowan et al. 2008) or not at all with body mass in macropods (Bennett and Taylor 1995, Snelling et al. 2017).
 As a consequence, stress would be expected to increase with both hopping speed and body mass.
-High tendon stresses are required for high strain energy return (strain energy ϑ stress2) (Biewener and Baudinette 1995).
+Large tendon stresses are required for rapid strain energy return (strain energy ∝ stress2) (Biewener and Baudinette 1995).
 Given that tendon recoil plays a pivotal role in hopping gaits, it is perhaps unsurprising that tendon stress approaches the safe limit in larger kangaroos.
-The ankle extensor tendons in a moderately sized male red kangaroo (46.1 kg) operate with safety factors near two even at slow hopping speeds (3.9 m s-1) (Kram and Dawson 1998).
-Tendon stresses are also unusually high in smaller kangaroos.
+The ankle extensor tendons in a moderately sized male red kangaroo (46.1 kg) operate with safety factors near two even at slow hopping speeds (3.9 m s−1) (Kram and Dawson 1998), far lower than the typical safety factor of four to eight for mammalian tendons (Ker et al. 1988).
+Tendon stresses are also unusually large in smaller kangaroos.
 Juvenile and adult western grey kangaroos, ranging in mass from 5.8 to 70.5 kg, all hop with gastrocnemius and plantaris tendon safety factors less than two (Snelling et al. 2017).
-High tendon stress may not only be a natural consequence of their crouched posture and tendon morphology, but also adaptively selected.
+Large tendon stresses may not only be a natural consequence of their crouched posture and tendon morphology, but also adaptively selected.
 Considering this, kangaroos may adjust their posture to increase tendon stress and its associated elastic energy return.
-If so, there would likely be systematic variation in kangaroo posture with speed and mass—which is yet to be fully explored.
+If so, there would likely be systematic variation in kangaroo posture with speed and mass which is yet to be fully explored.

-In this study, we investigate the hindlimb kinematics and kinetics in kangaroos hopping at their preferred speed.
+In this study, we investigate the hindlimb kinematics and kinetics in kangaroos hopping at various speeds.
 Specifically, we explore the relationship between changes in posture, EMA, joint work, and tendon stress across a range of hopping speeds and body masses.
 To do this, we built a musculoskeletal model of a kangaroo based on empirical imaging and dissection data (Fig. 1a).
 We used the musculoskeletal model to calculate ankle EMA throughout the stride by capturing changes in both muscle moment arm and the GRF moment arm, allowing us to explore their individual contributions.
-We hypothesised that (i) the distal hindlimb, and the ankle joint in particular, would be more flexed when hopping at faster speeds and larger sizes, and (ii) the change in posture and moment arms would contribute to the increase in tendon stress with speed, and may thereby contribute to energetic savings by increasing the amount of positive and negative work done by the ankle.
+We hypothesised that (i) the hindlimb would be more crouched at faster speeds, primarily due to the distal hindlimb joints (ankle and metatarsophalangeal), independent of changes with body mass, and (ii) changes in moment arms resulting from the change in posture would contribute to the increase in tendon stress with speed, and may thereby contribute to energetic savings by increasing the amount of positive and negative work done by the ankle without requiring additional muscle work.

 (a) Illustration of the kangaroo model.
-Total leg length was calculated as the sum of the segment lengths (solid black lines) in the hindlimb and compared to minimum pelvis-to-toe distance (dashed line) to calculate the crouch factor.
+Total leg length was calculated as the sum of the segment lengths (solid black lines) in the hindlimb and compared to the pelvis-to-toe distance (dashed line) to calculate the crouch factor.
 Joint angles were determined for the hip, h, knee, k, ankle, a, and metatarsophalangeal, m, joints.
-The model markers (red circles) indicate the position of the reflective markers placed on the kangaroos in the experimental trials and were used to characterize the movement of segments in the musculoskeletal model. (b) Illustration of ankle effective mechanical advantage, EMA, muscle moment arm, r, and external moment arm, R, as the perpendicular distance to the Achilles tendon line of action and ground reaction force (GRF) vector, respectively.
+The model markers (red circles) indicate the position of the reflective markers placed on the kangaroos in the experimental trials and were used to characterise the movement of segments in the musculoskeletal model. (b) Illustration of ankle effective mechanical advantage, EMA, muscle moment arm, r, and external moment arm, R, as the perpendicular distance to the Achilles tendon line of action and ground reaction force (GRF) vector, respectively.
+The centre of pressure (CoP) was allowed to move in the fore-aft direction.

 Results